-Our findings summarized in Table 12 point to an intra-generational causal effect in tax evasion behaviour that is very comparable to the intergenerational causal effect.
+Our findings summarized in Table 12 point to an intra-generational causal effect in tax evasion behavior that is very comparable to the intergenerational causal effect.
+For instance, according to column (2), the non-compliance of the older sibling increases the likelihood of cheating of her/his younger sibling by 4.4 percentage points.
+Or, in absolute terms, we observe that an increase by one Euro leads to an increase of 6 cents (see column (6)).
 However, the estimated effects for siblings, have to be interpreted with some caution.
 Despite a very strong first stage, we obtain less precise second-stage estimates here.